kikithegecko/my-publications/Readme.md

 ## Academic Service and Non-Profit Work

-PC Member at European Workshop on Usable Security and Privacy (EuroUSEC) 2019.
+PC Member at European Workshop on Usable Security and Privacy (EuroUSEC) 2019 and 2021

+PC Member at "Mensch und Computer" conference 2020-2021

+Artifact Reviewer for PETS 2021

 Poster PC Member at SOUPS 2017 and 2019

-External Reviewer for CHI 2016-2019
+External Reviewer for CHI 2016-2019, 2021

 Reviewer for the IEEE Security & Privacy Magazine Volume 15 Issue 5